jappeace/jappeaceApplication/content/mtl.md

 we could use MTL type classes to describe what is needed.
 These type classes will become constraints on `m`, similarly to how `Monad` was a constraint on `m` in the [introduction](#intro).
-That is to say, we want to have [`MonadError String`](https://hackage.haskell.org/package/mtl-2.2.2/docs/Control-Monad-Except.html#t:MonadError) as replacement for `ExceptT String` [^why-different-name], and [`MonadState (M.Map VariableName Int)`](https://hackage.haskell.org/package/mtl-2.2.2/docs/Control-Monad-State-Lazy.html#t:MonadState) as replacement for `State (M.Map VariableName Int)`.
+Which means we want to have [`MonadError String`](https://hackage.haskell.org/package/mtl-2.2.2/docs/Control-Monad-Except.html#t:MonadError) as replacement for `ExceptT String` [^why-different-name], and [`MonadState (M.Map VariableName Int)`](https://hackage.haskell.org/package/mtl-2.2.2/docs/Control-Monad-State-Lazy.html#t:MonadState) as replacement for `State (M.Map VariableName Int)`.